ovh/docs/pages/cloud/private-cloud/nsx-t-02-segment-management/guide.en-gb.md

 > This guide is designed to assist you as much as possible with common tasks.
 Nevertheless, we recommend contacting a specialist provider if you experience any difficulties or doubts when it comes to managing, using or setting up a service on a server.
 >

-## Prérequis
+## Requirements

 - Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
 - A user account with access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
 - **NSX-T** deployed.

-## Presentation
+## Overview

 In an NSX-T solution a segment is a virtual level 2 domain (previously named logical switch) it can be of two types :

-* **VLAN-backed segments**: communication between hosts and VMs must be done through VLANs and a level 2 switch.
+* **VLAN-backed segments** : the communication between the hosts and the VMs must be done through VLANs and a level 2 switch.
+This type of segment is completely isolated inside the VLAN, it is not possible to connect them to a gateway.
-* **Overlay-backed segments**: the connection is made using a software layer that establishes tunnels between the hosts and the VMs.
+* **Overlay-backed segments**: the connection is made using a software layer that establishes tunnels between hosts and virtual machines.
+When configuring a segment of this type, it is mandatory to add an address in a subnet to allow communication outside that segment.
+They must be connected to the gateway **ovh-T1-gw**.

 The segments are linked to transport zones that are predefined by OVHcloud.

-The segments can be connected to **ovh-T1-gw** in this case you need to create a network with a gateway to allow outgoing traffic beyond this segment, either with another segment or outside the cluster.

 ## Instructions